 In accordance with the resolutions of the UN Security Council and to ensure greater efficiency in implementing sanctions against persons included in sanctions lists, Article 3(4) of the ZOUPAMO stipulates that when the UN Security Council adds new persons to the list of those subject to the freezing of funds and economic resources in accordance with EU regulations, these EU regulations apply in relation to those persons as of the date the list is updated on the UNSC website until the entry into force of the amendments of the annexes to EU regulations.

-In accordance with the Article mentioned above, the Ministry of Foreign Affairs (MFA) is required to publish the above-mentioned link of the website of the UN Security Council.
+In accordance with the Article mentioned above, the Ministry of Foreign and European Affairs (MFEA) is required to publish the above-mentioned link of the website of the UN Security Council.

 In accordance with legislation governing their respective fields, public administration authorities and other public law entities as well as bearers of public authority ensure the implementation of prohibitions and restrictions on the basis of sanctions lists.

 Competent authorities for considering applications on the basis of legal instruments on restrictive measures